Main Walk: 19 km (11.8 miles). Four hours 40 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 At the end of the quarry continue along the ridge in the same direction.
 Turn right before reaching a school to go along the edge of a large field, then through some trees.
 Head north-east near the edge of the common and go round a primary school to reach Limpsfield Road.
 Cross over and continue along residential roads to a corner of Kings Wood.

-At the end of the railing bear slightly left and then fork right to continue along a grassy path in much the same direction.
+Go all the way alongside the railings at the top of the quarry, heading NW.
+At the far end bear slightly left and then fork right to continue along a level grassy path in much the same direction.
 The path goes past a number of wooden benches and eventually reaches a hedge.
 Go through a gap and keep ahead on the other side.
 In 75m fork right and go up to the hedge on your right.

 Go through a gap and bear right across a track into a copse with school playing fields on your left.
-This soon comes out into the corner of a large field and you continue along its left-hand edge, veering right at the end to find a path into some trees by a wooden notice-board.
+This soon comes out into the corner of a large field and you continue along its left-hand edge.
+At the end veer right to find a broad path into the trees ahead.

 Go down this path to emerge onto a semi-open area and continue in the same direction, past a group of young trees.
-Climb up the other side of the dip and keep ahead where a path from the woods merges from the right.
-Later a school playing field appears behind a fence on the left; continue to the end of this and turn left onto a narrow path between the playground and houses.
-At the entrance to the school (Atwood Primary) the path turns right and comes out onto Limpsfield Road.
+Climb up the other side of the dip and keep ahead where a path merges from the woods on the right.
+Later there is a school playing field behind a fence on the left.
+At the far end turn left onto a narrow path between the playground and houses, then turn right onto the school's driveway to come out on Limpsfield Road.

 Turn left into Limpsfield Road, crossing over at the pedestrian lights.
 Just after the lights, turn right into Sanderstead Court Avenue.
 At the bottom of the slope, turn right into Lime Meadow Avenue and follow this road up and round to the left.
 Where it ends at the entrance to a sports ground, turn right onto a footpath leading into Kings Wood3.